Zakk-Yang/meta-prompt-generator/README.md

 ## Features

-- Generate detailed system prompts from task descriptions in just one line
+- Generate detailed system prompts from task descriptions in just one line of code
 - Flexible API key management (via argument or environment variable)
 - Robust error handling and logging

 ## Installation

-To install the Meta Prompt Generator, follow these steps:
+To install the Meta Prompt Generator, you can either clone or use pip:

 1. Clone the repository:
    ```